Does CLA Really Help with Weight Loss? 5 Reasons to Consider Using it

-In studies CLA has been shown to increase energy expenditure by increasing basal metabolic rate, promoting increased heat and energy production and by increasing the amount of fat that you burn at rest (also known as lipid oxidation).
+In studies, CLA has been shown to increase energy expenditure by increasing basal metabolic rate, promoting increased heat and energy production and by increasing the number of fat that you burn at rest (also known as lipid oxidation).

 By increasing these 3 areas CLA may help promote weight loss by increasing the amount of calories that you burn at rest.